tj-django/django-migration-fixer/README.md

 # django-migration-fixer

-Resolve django makemigrations multiple leaf nodes error.
+Ensure that migration files always stay(s) ordered regardless of remote changes on the default branch.
+Resolve django makemigrations conflicts `multiple leaf nodes in the migration graph:`.

 ## Installation